 Block 103 hosts an initial National Instrument 43-101-compliant resource of 7.2 billion tonnes with a grade of 29.2% total iron.
 Mineral resources which are not mineral reserves, do not have demonstrated economic viability.
 Additional information regarding the resource estimate can be found below in the technical report.

 On June 27th, 2013 the Company received the results of the Preliminary Economic Assessment ("PEA") completed by BBA Inc. ("BBA") located in Montreal, Québec.
-A complete NI 43-101 Technical Report has been filed on SEDAR.
-Click here to download.
+A complete NI 43-101 Technical Report and Mineral Resource Estimate on the Greenbush Zone, Block 103 Property has been filed on SEDAR.

 Highlights of the PEA Study include: